BenCat07/Voxalia/Voxalia/bin/Release/data/info/blocksinfo.md

+# Blocks Info

+- TODO: Information here!
+- Generally do not edit the debug block all - its exact texture values are expected to some degree by the code.

+### Textures

 - Voxalia texture list - MAT=texture OR MAT=t1,t2,...%rate - MAT can be name OR # (A number) OR m# (total minus the number)
 - Optionally add to the end $normal_texture OR $nt1,nt2,...%rate
 - Optionally add to the end &specularity_texture*reflectivity_texture!glowing_texture@refraction_eta_texture OR &st1,st2,...*rt1,rt1,...!gt1,gt2,...@ret1,ret2,...%rate